billpatterson/modding/rwtf-modlist/docs/removing_defaults.md

    <mod organizer folder>/overwrite/interface/skyhud/skyhud.txt

-Freely edit that copy to have all your changes overwrite any copy of the file provided by mods.
+Edit that copy to have all your changes overwrite any copy of the file provided by mods.

 See SkyHUD nexusmods page for information about settings you can alter.